New to Astronomy

 - Those with a combination of elements that use mirrors and lenses (Catadioptric Telescopes, below right)

 The Refractor: A refractor has a lens in the front and you view through the rear.
 This makes it easy to use as you simply point the tube at the object - easy.
 Refractors are more expensive than reflectors because they have several curved optical surfaces that need to be precisely figured.
 They are more expensive but the best of these have higher contrast, show extreme clarity, have sealed tubes, never need alignment, are more portable and are lighter.
-Now a note of caution, we we discuss refractors we are referring to high quality apochromatic refractors not the less expensive imports and especially not department store telescopes.
+Now a note of caution, when we discuss refractors, we are referring to high quality apochromatic refractors not the less expensive imports and especially not department store telescopes.
 Avoid these and avoid frustration.

 Stellarvue has two kinds of refractors, doublets with two glass lens elements in front and triplets with three glass lens elements in front.
 The diagram above shows a triplet refractor.

 If you purchase a good wide field refractor, you will probably keep it for many reasons.
 It has certain advantages over a larger reflector:

 A. For astronomy, the biggest advantage is its enormously wide field of view.
 Using a wide field eyepiece, Stellarvue 70 - 80 mm telescopes become a "Richest Field Telescope."
 That is a telescope that shows an enormous amount of sky.
 Larger telescopes cannot show this.
 For this reason, over the past twenty years, relatively few Stellarvue 80 mm telescopes have been sold on the used market despite the fact that we have made thousands!
 Even when customers upgrade to a large Stellarvue refractor or even a huge reflector, they keep the wide field refractor for seeing the entire Andromeda Galaxy, sweeping around the Milky Way with thousands of stars in full view.
 There is nothing like using a Richest Field Telescope under a dark sky.